ForgeRock/openam-examples-quotaexhaustionaction/README.md

 # Quota Exhaustion Action example project

+## Warning
+**This code is not supported by ForgeRock and it is your responsibility to verify that the software is suitable and safe for use.**

+## About

 This example implementation shows how to simply implement a quota exhaustion action

 ## How to install this module